The Hertfordshire Cohort Study (HCS) and Hertfordshire Ageing Study (HAS)

 In the early twentieth century there was widespread concern about the physical deterioration of the British people.
 In 1911, Ethel Margaret Burnside (Hertfordshire’s first “chief health visitor and lady inspector of midwives”) assembled a team of midwives and nurses charged with improving the health of children in Hertfordshire.

 A midwife attended women during childbirth and recorded the birth weight of their offspring on a card.
 A health visitor subsequently went to each baby’s home throughout its infancy and recorded its illnesses and vaccinations, development and method of infant feeding and weaning; the baby was then weighed again at one year of age.
 This information was transcribed into ledgers at the Hertfordshire county office (Figure 1).
 The ledgers cover all births in Hertfordshire from 1911 until the NHS was formed in 1948.

 Ecological studies conducted in the 1980’s demonstrated a close geographic correlation between death rates from coronary heart disease during 1968-78 in different parts of England and Wales and the infant mortality rate in those areas sixty years previously.
 These studies suggested that adverse environmental influences acting in utero and during infancy might increase the risk of cardiovascular disease in later life.
 However, this hypothesis required investigation using data on individuals.

-As part of a nationwide search of archives, staff working at the MRC ERC, University of Southampton, discovered the Hertfordshire ledgers.
+As part of a nationwide search of archives, staff working at the MRC Unit, University of Southampton, discovered the Hertfordshire ledgers.

 Establishing the studies